 3. My succulent’s leaves are mushy and have collapsed.
 What should I do?

 We found the top 10 flashy flowering succulents to grow.
 Plus, discover everything you need to know about growing succulents.

 4. Why are the leaves and stems stretched out?

-Your succulent is trying to get closer to a light source, because they’re not receiving enough light.
-Adjust their location to somewhere sunnier.
+Your leggy succulent is trying to get closer to a light source, because it’s not receiving enough light.
+Adjust its location to somewhere sunnier.